 In addition to the electronic action pack, you can order low-cost hard copy resources for your activities.

-There are lots of quick and easy things that you can do to promote Road Safety Week online.
+There are lots of quick and easy things that you can get involved in Road Safety Week.

 - Sign up for our free action pack and receive downloadable posters and social media banners you can use online.

 - Read about this year's theme.

 - Publicise your Road Safety Week events and activities via Facebook and Twitter (#roadsafetyweek), with a link to this website.

 - Write about local road safety issues or events on your organisation's website.

 - Promote road safety and Road Safety Week to your partners/suppliers/customers/business contacts through e-bulletins/messages on documents/your email signature.

 - Promote road safety and Road Safety Week to staff by including information/road safety advice in your staff newsletter/magazine/intranet.

 - Print and display the free posters in your action pack in your workplace or a community venue.